samgermain/gatsby-starter-essentials-optimizations/README.md

     Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## Features
-Social Media Sharing
+Social media sharing of articles

-Email form setup with EmailJS
+Email contact form setup with EmailJS

-Captcha
+ReCaptcha

 Lighthouse Optimizations

-Sticky and mobile navbars
+Sticky, stationary, and mobile navbars with page links and scroll links

-Carousel

-Tri Window Carousel
+Article carousel, Tri window carousel

 Typescript

+Bootstrap

+SCSS

 ## Dependencies
 @fortawesome/fontawesome-svg-core